freewriters-haitang/english/content/posts/000310-theinitium.md

 ### **The Shrimp Among the Nets: Rent-Seeking at Multiple Levels**

-*Heavy charges mask deep misalignments and absurdities.*
+> Heavy charges mask deep misalignments and absurdities.

 Haitang Literature City is an online fiction platform run by Taiwan’s Longma Publishing.
 It features mostly R18 erotica for female readers, including (hetero)romance and danmei (BL).
 As mainland platforms have increasingly banned female-centric erotic content—forcing most writers to limit writing to “pure love” and avoid anything “below the neck”—mainland writers and readers have flocked to Haitang, whose servers are overseas.

 The site is semi-hidden, clearly marked “No Minors Allowed,” and text-based only—an obscure, niche platform that readers rarely stumble upon accidentally.
 Yet in June 2024, police from Jingxi, a county-level city in Anhui, began arresting more than 50 authors publishing on Haitang.
-They were charged with producing and distributing obscene materials for profit.
+They were charged with **producing and distributing obscene materials for profit**.

 Two payment agents who handled deposits and withdrawals were arrested for “aiding cybercrime.”
 Police reportedly presented full transaction records collected from these agents.
 The case moved quickly, with most defendants sentenced by December.
 Once authors and families took to the internet for help, holes in the case emerged.
 According to court documents, a witness named **Wang Junyi** allegedly accessed the site via a redirected ad link, spent 3.8 yuan (less than a dollar \- Translator’s note), and discovered the site was full of pornography—prompting him to report it to Jingxi police.